TERREMEMBER/znbase/docs/content/v2.0/architecture/concepts/acknowledgements.md

     weight: 1130
 ---

-The YugabyteDB codebase has leveraged several open source projects as a starting point.
+The ZNbaseDB codebase has leveraged several open source projects as a starting point.

 * PostgreSQL stateless language layer for implementing YSQL.